byuics213/wdd230/README.md

 5. If they did not post their page in the dicussion board for peer review, encourage them to do so this next week.

+Week 3

+1. Use the specifications listed in the Chamber of Commerce Site Project description to drive your plan.

+Week 4

+1. The header must contain a logo, site name, and navigation (nav), spanning the entire screen in the large view.

+2. The navigation contains four page links and two social media external links.
+The navigation menu starts with a 'hamburger' button in the small and medium views and is visible in the larger view.
+The menu must be responsive and use JavaScript to respond to user behavior and toggle between not showing any menu items and showing all the menu items.

+3. The main section will not be built at this stage of the project but placeholder blocks and general layout should be started.
+The illustrations provide the sections that are required and where they are to be placed in the respective view sizes.
+The sections include hero image and call to action, news, event(s), weather, join, and two to three company spotlights.

+4. The footer contains the logo (a placeholder icon/image is fine for now), contact information, a link to a map, and a base footer with a dynamic copyright year (driven by JavaScript), site name, your name, "WDD 230 Project", and the last modification date driven by JavaScript.

 Install